Tides Today & Tomorrow in Bastian Island, LA

 Is this week a spring tide or neap tide in Bastian Island, LA?

-Bastian Island, LA is currently in a transitional phase.
-Tonight's moon is 72% illuminated.
+Bastian Island, LA is currently in a neap phase.
+Tonight's moon is 56% illuminated.
 Spring tides (largest swings) occur near new and full moons; neap tides (smallest swings) occur near first and third quarter moons.
-Tidal ranges this week are shifting between spring and neap.
+Tidal ranges this week are near their weekly minimum.

 What datum are Bastian Island, LA tide heights measured from?